jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/01-Adding-Configuring-a-GitHub-Remote.md

 ## Introduction to GitHub

-There are numerous ways with setting up a remote repository using Git.
+There are numerous ways with setting up a remote repository using Git and one of the options is **GitHub**.

-A very common option is to use GitHub.
 GitHub is a hosting platform for Git repositories owned by Microsoft.
 It provides a web-based interface to interact with your repositories and adds social and collaboration features.

 ## Remote Repository / GitHub Terminology